 Calico combines the focus and drive of a start-up with the resources and world class R&D capabilities of the leading biotechnology companies.
 Calico’s internal research efforts are predicated on “beyond state-of-the-art” technology and research infrastructure including advanced sequencing, computational biology and machine learning, metabolomics/proteomics, microscopy/imaging and translational biology.

 We’re open to many different types of partnerships with various structures, if we believe they will advance our scientific pursuits.
-Our preference is to be deeply engaged scientifically in collaborative research programs.

 We focus on the following types of collaborations: